 Caroline is very active in the legal community.
 She currently serves as the Chair for the Railroad Section of the American Association of Justice and serves on the organization’s Board of Governors as the Revitalization Member for the state of Tennessee.
 Caroline is also on the Board of Directors for the Tennessee Trial Lawyers Association and was appointed to the Tennessee Bench and Bar Committee.

-Caroline has been recognized for her success by multiple organizations.
-She has been selected by the National Academy of Personal Injury Attorneys as a “Top 10 Personal Injury Attorney In Tennessee Under Age 40” and a “Top 20 Litigation Lawyer In Tennessee Under Age 40.”
+Caroline has been recognized for her success by multiple organizations, including The Best Lawyers in America 2020 Edition for Personal Injury Litigation.
+She has been selected by the National Academy of Personal Injury Attorneys as a “Top 10 Personal Injury Attorney In Tennessee Under Age 40” and a “Top 20 Litigation Lawyer In Tennessee Under Age 40” and by The National Trial Lawyers as a “Top 40 Under 40.”

 - Western Kentucky University: Bachelor of Arts in Corporate and Organizational Communication, summa cum laude